Medical questions & health advice by licensed doctors

-"What causes in grown nails?
+"What causes in grown nails?"

 I am a 33 year old mother of three, I keep my nails pretty neat and manicured but lately I have been very bad hang nails and then in grown nails that get infected.
 Should I stop getting manicures.

 Additionally, if small cuts in the nail folds become infected, this leads to redness and inflammation (called paronychia).
 Furthermore, excessive trimming and manipulation of the nails is a major factor in the development of in grown nails.
 Therefore, it is quite likely that if you stop getting manicures (or at least reduce their frequency) these symptoms will improve a lot.
 You should also avoid picking at or cutting your cuticles or surrounding skin, as this just raises the risk for getting an infected area.
 Instead, you can treat hang nails by regularly applying a cuticle moisturizer.
 If you do develop any areas of particular redness, pain, and swelling, you may need to see your primary care doctor.
 Sometimes these infections can become quite severe and can need medical attention, including the prescription of antibiotic medicines, in order to clear up.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.